sin5678/inav_cn_wiki/HOWTO-setup-iNAV-for-fixed-wing.md

 ###Transmitter setup

-You should adjust (normal or reverse) on your transmitter so sticks correspond to below
+You should adjust (normal or reverse) on your transmitter so sticks correspond to below:

 In reciever tab:
 Throttle stick push away - increased value
 Yaw (Rudder) stick right - increased value

-Pitch (Elevator) stick push away - increased value

-Roll (Ailerons) stick right - increased value
+Pitch (Elevator) stick push away - increased value Roll (Ailerons) stick right - increased value

 Also use subtrim to get center value of 1500us and use travel adjustment to get at lowest value 1000us and highest 2000us when moving sticks.